Note

 Use admin controls to manage access to the Workforce Insights agent in your organization

-You have several controls to deploy the Workforce Insights agent in their organization.
-You should review the controls to manage Workforce Insights agent deployment and access in their tenant.
+You have several controls to deploy the Workforce Insights agent in your organization.
+You should review the controls to manage Workforce Insights agent deployment and access in your tenant.

 The following controls are available: